scissor-project/open-scissor/README.md

 1. `kafka-prelude-connector`: Gets messages from kafka on the IDMEF topic, unserializes them and sends them to the `prelude-manager` instance (using libprelude).
 1. `gateway`: VM that act as a gateway to the outside world.
 All traffic is routed through this VM.
 It also hosts DHCP and DNS servers.

+# Known Issues

+Currently a couple of Vagrant issues prevent this environment from starting with a single `vagrant up` command.
+As a workaround you can start each VM separately by running `vagrant up <machine-name>` for each machine.
+To get a list of all the machines in the environment run `vagrant status`.

 # Issues and Contributions
 If you have issue or want to contribute to the project, please create a new GitHub issue or pull request.